pymupdf/PyMuPDF-Optional-Material/docs/app4.rst

 1. "Stamp" a series of pages of the current document with the same image, like a company logo or a watermark.
 2. Combine arbitrary input pages into one output page to support “booklet” or double-sided printing (known as "4-up", "n-up").
 3. Split up (large) input pages into several arbitrary pieces.
-This is also called “posterization”, because you e.g. can split an A4 page horizontally and vertically, print the 4 pieces as separate A4 pages, and end up with an A2 version of your original page.
+This is also called “posterization”, because you e.g. can split an A4 page horizontally and vertically, print the 4 pieces enlarged to separate A4 pages, and end up with an A2 version of your original page.

 Technical Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~